 This course is designed to introduce basic principles of scientific nutrition and present the applications in client-centered care.
 Nursing process, life span development, and cultural aspect of nutrition will be integrated.
 Community nutrition is coordinated with an emphasis on weight management and physical fitness.
 Current medical treatment and approaches to nutrition management will be discussed.
 Special areas include developments in gastrointestinal disease, heart disease, diabetes mellitus, renal disease, surgery, cancer, and AIDS.
-Prerequisite(s): NUR 220, NUR 230, NUR 231 Co-requisite: NUR 240
+Prerequisite(s): NUR 210, NUR 220